Coumadin® (Warfarin)

 Place the water in a large saucepan over high heat.

-After the eggplant has cooked for a total of 30 minutes, remove the eggplant from the oven.
-Add the red pepper flakes, salt, and pepper and toss well.
-Set aside.
+After the eggplant has cooked for a total of 25 minutes remove from the oven.

 Set the oven to broil and cook the tomatoes and onions for another 3 to 5 minutes.

-While the tomatoes are broiling, drain the pasta.
+While the tomatoes are cooking drain the pasta.

-Remove the skillet with the tomatoes from the oven and add the eggplant mixture, pasta, basil, and cheese.
+Remove the skillet from the oven add the eggplant, pasta, and basil.

 Nutrition Facts